 I think vintage is an elegant name for old clothes – Iris Apfel

 Stephanie: My favorite vintage piece is a bracelet I fell into while shopping in some crazy place in Milan.
 It’s a 1940s gold bracelet.
-I had no money but I literally spent every cent that I had on this bracelet.
-I didn’t wear it but I should have.
-Today it’s still my most coveted piece.
-After that it’s my aunt’s wedding ring that I still wear.
-I believe very strongly that vintage jewelry has energy and passes on good luck to people, especially people you know and love.
+I had no money, but I literally spent every cent that I had on this bracelet.
+I didn’t wear it, but I should have.
+Today, it’s still my most coveted piece.
+After that, it’s my aunt’s wedding ring that I still wear.
+I believe very strongly that vintage jewelry has energy and bestows good luck, especially on people you know and love.

 Lauren: Iris, you’re going to have to dig deep.